Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Experiments

-From the experiment results, it is evident that the Regional Decomposition technique outperforms both the connected and randomly connected graph configurations.
-Also, when compared to CST-GCN, the RegT-GCN demonstrates a significant performance advantage.
+The experiment results show that both the regional and random decomposition techniques outperform the non-decomposed method, T-GCN.
 This suggests that the concatenation of hidden vectors plays a crucial role in sharing subgraph features, highlighting the importance of employing graph neural networks in conjunction with pre-clustering graphs for superior performance.
-As a potential future research, we propose exploring the concept of decomposing by highway functions, which relates closer to truck drivers' behaviors.

-According to the analysis of previous research \cite{rei2023}, truck drivers tend to use consecutive parking spaces when one of them is fully occupied.
+At the same time, the connectivity of the decomposed graph needs to be taken into account.
+According to the analysis of previous research \cite{rei2023}, truck drivers tend to use consecutive parking sites when one of them is fully occupied.
 Consequently, considering cooperative node interactions within regions yields better outcomes.
-Hence, the competitive performance of the Regional Decomposition approach in comparison to a single connected graph indicates that our framework can achieve strong performance simply by decomposing the input graph.
+Hence, the competitive performance of the Regional Decomposition approach in comparison to a single or random connected graph indicates that our framework can achieve strong performance simply by decomposing the input graph.

-In our future research, we will investigate the limits of information preservation on our models by incorporating deeper layers and exploring the potential for extending prediction time horizons to their maximum allowable limits.
-Furthermore, we acknowledge that the relatively inferior results observed in longer time horizons may stem from limitations in computation power for handling larger training datasets.
-Therefore, we anticipate that utilizing larger training datasets will yield performance improvements for our models.